Mistletoe Therapy

 The most common commercial preparations for Mistletoe are sold under the trade names Iscar (Iscador) and Helixor.

-In February of 2023, a groundbreaking study was conducted at Johns Hopkins Kimmel Cancer Center completing a phase I trial of intravenous Helixor aimed at determining dosing for subsequent clinical trials and to evaluate safety.
-The trial’s purpose was to evaluate the drug’s safety, but the researchers also documented improved quality of life and some disease control.
+Johns Hopkins Kimmel Cancer Center conducted the first-ever U.S. phase I study of IV Helixor M. The trial’s purpose was to evaluate the drug’s safety, but the researchers also documented improved quality of life and some disease control.
+Out of the patients in the study, 5 had stable disease, and 3 even saw their tumors get smaller.

 Despite its worldwide application and success in treating cancer, the FDA has not yet approved this treatment, and therefore, its availability is limited in the United States.